tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/.NET SDK/图片处理_intl_en.md

 </table>

-## SDK API Reference
+## SDK API References

 For the parameters and method descriptions of all the APIs in the SDK, see [Api Documentation](https://cos-dotnet-sdk-doc-1253960454.file.myqcloud.com/).

-## Using Image Processing when Uploading
+## Processing Images Being Uploaded

-The following example shows how COS automatically processes an image when you upload it.
+The following example shows how to automatically process an image when you upload it to COS.

 Upon successful upload, COS will save both the original and processed images.
 You can obtain the processing result using a common download request.